Always Hungry? You Just Might Have One Of These Conditions

 Unwanted Extras In Your Intestines: Worms

 In the U.S. pinworm (also called threadworm) is the most common worm infection.
-Although it mainly affects school-age children, it is easy to catch so adults in family groups may also find themselves affected, and may need treatment.
+Although it mainly affects school-age children, it is very easy to catch and adults in family groups may also become infected.

-Most people actually have no symptoms, but some people may feel tired, have a hunger-like feeling in their stomach or an itchy bottom.
-Treatment is simple and pyrantel (Pin-X, Reeses Pinworm) is readily available at your pharmacy.
+Most people actually have no symptoms, but some people may feel tired, have a hunger-like feeling in their stomach, or an itchy bottom.
+Treatment is simple and pyrantel (eg, Antiminth) is readily available at your pharmacy.

-The most likely worm to cause hunger-pangs are tapeworms; however, these are rare in the U.S.
+The most likely worm to cause hunger-pangs are tapeworms; however, these are rare in the United States.

 Food Cravings Before That Time Of The Month